Mivinci/x26/README.md

 - **network mode**

-x26 is able to fetch data from remote sources, just assign `"network"` to `mode` in `x26.json` and then provide the address to the source.
+x26 is able to fetch data from remote sources, just switch it to `network mode` as follows and do not forget to provide the remote address to the source.

 ```json
 {